 For those that have been in P&C insurance for 20+ years, you know the core system investment cycle.
 Every 10-12 years a shiny new PAS system replacement project takes place.
 Based on what has been seen in the market, 2021 was the end of the last big cycle.
 This wind-down seemed to start in 2020 as is illustrated by investment priorities shown in Commercial Line priorities outlined by AiteNovarica1.
 There was a sudden focus shift to distribution and underwriting.
 Was this driven by COVID?
-Maybe, but executives are tired of spending tens of millions of dollars on technology that doesn’t impact the top line.
+Maybe, but executives are tired of spending tens of millions of dollars on insurance technology that doesn’t impact the top line.

 Reputable and knowledgeable companies like McKinsey echoes Novarica and P&C executives in saying: